Analysis | The sweeping hypocrisy of Trump’s shrugging claim that ‘virtually nobody’ young dies from coronavirus

 “You know,” he continued, “in some states thousands of people, nobody young — below the age of 18, like nobody — they have a strong immune system.
 Who knows.
 You look — take your hat off to the young because they have a hell of an immune system, but it affects virtually nobody.”

 “By the way, open your schools,” he added to cheers.
-“Everybody open your schools.”
+“Everybody, open your schools.”

 This riff of Trump’s that young people are less affected by covid-19 and, in some states, haven’t died from the disease isn’t new.
 (For a while, Trump would tell an anecdote about how the governor of New Jersey told him that only one young person had died from the disease.)
 What is less common from Trump is that flat “affects virtually nobody” claim, apparently centered on younger Americans.